3 Day Summer Escape Near Denver

 Tour the Tabor Opera House or catch a show!

 Visit the Tabor Opera House, built in 1879 in just 100 days.
-Now undergoing a historic rehabilitation, the building is open for tours in English from Thursdays through Sundays.
-Spanish-language tours take place on Saturdays.
+Now undergoing a historic rehabilitation, the building is open for tours from late spring through early fall.
 Peer at pieces of historic stage scenery; North America’s finest collection was found hidden in the Tabor’s attic in 2019.

 📷: @hehuang81 / Instagram